SumitsHub/learn-js-testing/README.md

 ### Unit testing
 - Unit - A building block of your app
-- e.g. a function, a class, a componnet
+- e.g. a function, a class, a component

 ### Types of testing
 - Unit testing